Veterans Day

 How to Celebrate Veterans Day Today

 In 2021, there were around 19 million veterans recorded in the United States.
 Veterans Day is a celebration of all they have done for their country.
-It also encourages citizens to think about the many challenges that veterans face, including post-traumatic stress disorder, recovery from injuries, settling back into a civilian lifestyle and other problems.
+It also encourages citizens to think about the many challenges that veterans face, including post-traumatic stress disorder, recovery from injuries, settling back into a civilian lifestyle, and other problems.

-Some Veterans Day schemes encourage companies to think about offering veterans employment, or products and services for free.
+• Serving Veterans: Some Veterans Day schemes encourage companies to think about offering veterans employment, or products and services for free.
 A great way of giving back is to volunteer at a soup kitchen offering free meals to veterans.
-Some schools host educational programs for their students and may participate in community programs.

-Official events are held in support of veterans in local communities.
-For example, parades, Church services, military band concerts, and sponsored runs.
-The American flag is hung at half-mast.
+• The American flag is hung at half-mast.
 There are also gun salutes.
 A period of silence is observed at 11 a.m. for 2 minutes.

 At Arlington National Cemetery, the Veterans Day National Ceremony is held.
-It begins with a wreath-laying at the Tomb of the Unknowns, a monument for those whose remains have not been identified.
+It begins with a wreath-laying at the Tomb of the Unknown Soldier, a monument for those whose remains have not been identified.
 You could travel to a memorial site honoring US veterans to participate, or simply show your gratitude and appreciation from home by flying your own flag.
 You can celebrate virtually, at home, or at work, by showing your support online via social media.

 Whatever way you choose to celebrate Veterans Day, showing your support and appreciation for Veterans for their service to the United States of America will go a long way.